ThinhVu/Mmosoft.SvgPath/README.md

 # svg-path-explain
-Explain svg path in clear way for one who care and want to learn about svg path.
+A library which analysis and draw a svg path to a bitmap image